Updated by Bobby

 We've separated these guitars by the most common brands and then left a section for "other" brands that only have a few cedar examples.
 If you notice something we've missed, feel free to drop it in the comments section below and we'll add it.

-Do you know of an acoustic guitar with a cedar top that we've missed?
+Do you know of any cedar top acoustic guitars that we've missed?

 If you do, drop a line in the comments section and let us know about it.
 We'll check it out and add it to the list if it fits the descriptor.
 Keep in mind, for guitars that have multiple, similar versions - like a cutaway and non-cutaway version - we've only listed those once.